This first appeared in The Havok Journal in January 2017.

 I’m not trying to take away from the Muslims that went to Yale or Harvard.
 Hey, they’re great, they bring something to the table, but they are not experienced in the combat stuff.
 They’re not experienced in the intelligence-gathering side of the house.
 Get those people on board with some of those academics and let’s have a debate, let’s have a working group and try to figure this out.

 You have the new ISIS Czar — what are that new ISIS Czar’s qualifications to fight ISIS?
-I would like to know, because I don’t think he really has that much in terms of combat and intelligence gathering and insight into the Muslim religion.
+I would like to know because I don’t think he really has that much in terms of combat and intelligence gathering and insight into the Muslim religion.
 Granted he is an academic, but he is missing the other vital pieces of the puzzle.
 What’s his experience with the Muslim community, both in-house and overseas?

 Sayed: And that’s not just with Muslims.
 One of my soldiers was South Korean, smart — the full package.
 Army MI didn’t utilize him, they let a great resource just waste away, so he went and applied for the CIA.
-I only know because he became very depressed afterwards and told me they wouldn’t hire him because he was a first-generation American and they couldn’t “trust” him.
+I only know because he became very depressed afterward and told me they wouldn’t hire him because he was a first-generation American and they couldn’t “trust” him.

 Now he works in the financial industry, he’s making money hand-over-fist and he doesn’t care, but I know deep down for the sacrifices he made to enlist and I know how good an asset he could have been for the country.
 We have a problem here where we’re not fulfilling our potential.